A metric for sets of trajectories that is practical and mathematically consistent: Numerical results: Optimal tradeoff curves

 \subsection{Real trackers and real data}

 In Figure \ref{fig:real_data_results}-(a) we show the performance of the trackers in \cite{benfold2009guiding} and \cite{benfold2011stable} on the AVG-TownCentre data set.
 We call these trackers $Tracker09$ and $Tracker11$ respectively.
-The data set is part of the Multiple Object Tracking Benchmark \cite{motchallenge} that is widely used in computer vision.
-It comes from a pedestrian street filmed from an elevated point at a resolution of $1920\times1080$ for $3$ minutes and $45$ seconds and can be downloaded from\cite{datafortracker09and11}.
+The data set is part of the Multiple Object Tracking Benchmark \cite{motchallenge} and is widely used in computer vision.
+It comes from a pedestrian street filmed from an elevated point for $3$ minutes and $45$ seconds and can be downloaded from \url{http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html#datasets}.
 In Figure \ref{fig:real_data_results}-(b) we show the performance of the trackers in \cite{yang2012multi} and \cite{poiesi2015tracking} on the PETS2009 data set, also part of the Multiple Object Tracking Benchmark.
 We call these trackers $Tracker12$ and $Tracker15$ respectively.
-Its resolution is $768\times576$, its duration is $1$ minute and $54$ seconds and it can be downloaded from \cite{pets2009data set}.
-We produced all the plots using the exact same output that each tracker produced in its respective paper thanks to the authors who provided us with their trackers' output.
-For computing we set $M = 20$ for AVG-Towncenter and $M = 50$ for PETS2009.

-As expected from Theorem \ref{th:optimal_tradeoff}, the tradeoff curves from MOTP understate the performance of the trackers.
-In particular, all trackers are achieving substantial smaller number of switches without incurring in larger distance costs that what MOTP reports.
-Interestingly, for these trackers and datasets $\mathcal{D}_{comp}$ keeps the same relative ordering of performance as MOTP, although it is conceivable that there are situations in which a tracker $1$ is better than a tracker $2$ according to MOTP but not according to $\mathcal{D}_{comp}$.
-It would be interesting to find such an example.
-Finally notice that although the difference between the curves is large in absolute value, in relative values the curves are not very different.
-The absolute values are large because both and $swi$ terms are sums of distances and switches over all tracks and over all time instants and the relative values are small because all trackers are state-of-the-art and perform almost as well as possible.
+Its duration is $1$ minute and $54$ seconds, and it can be downloaded from \url{http://www.cvg.reading.ac.uk/PETS2009/a.html}.
+More exact knowledge of these data sets and trackers is outside the scope of this paper.
+The point we want to make is in regard to comparing similarity measures.
+Not about comparing trackers' performance on different data sets.
+We produced all the plots using the exact same output that each tracker produced in its respective paper, thanks to the authors who provided us with their trackers' output.
+When coding $d^+$, we set $M = 20$ for AVG-TownCenter and $M = 50$ for PETS2009.
+As expected, the tradeoff curves from MOTP understate the performance of the trackers: all trackers are achieving a substantially smaller number of switches without incurring larger distance costs than what MOTP reports.
+Interestingly, for these trackers and data sets, $\mathcal{D}_{comp}$ keeps the same relative ordering of performance as MOTP.
+It is conceivable that there are situations in which a tracker $1$ is better than a tracker $2$ according to MOTP but not according to $\mathcal{D}_{comp}$.
+It would be interesting to find such examples in future work.